Thiol: Alkyl and aryl thiols

 Alkyl thiols are the simplest thiols.
-Methanethiol (CH_{3}SH, methyl mercaptan), ethanethiol (C_{2}H_{5}SH, ethyl mercaptan), propanethiol (C_{3}H_{7}SH), butanethiols (C_{4}H_{9}SH, n-butyl mercaptan and tert-Butyl mercaptan, are common reagents.
+Methanethiol (CH3SH, methyl mercaptan), ethanethiol (C2H5SH, ethyl mercaptan), propanethiol (C3H7SH), butanethiols (C4H9SH, n-butyl mercaptan and tert-Butyl mercaptan, are common reagents.
 While these thiols have the characteristic unpleasant odors, some thiols are responsible for the flavor and fragrance of foods, e.g. furan-2-ylmethanethiol.
 1-Hexadecanethiol is a lipophilic alkylthiol.

-Aryl thiols include the parent thiophenol (C_{6}H_{5}SH).
+Aryl thiols include the parent thiophenol (C6H5SH).
 Pentachlorobenzenethiol has pesticidal properties.

 Dithiols

 1,3-Propanedithiol and 1,2-ethanedithiol are reagents in organic chemistry.
 Dimercaptosuccinic acid is a chelating agent.
 Lipoic acid, a naturally occurring modification of 1,3-propanedithiol, is a cofactor for many enzymes.
 Dithiothreitol is a reagent in biochemistry.

 Unsaturated thiols

 Vinyl thiols are rare, but other unsaturated thiols are numerous.
 A textbook unsaturated thiol is grapefruit mercaptan, which exists as two enantiomers, each with distinct odors.
 The main component of skunk spray is a butenylthiol.